overview

 Social work is a hands-on profession that strives to help individuals, families, groups, and communities deal with diverse problems.
 Nationally, the 10-year job growth predictions for social work range between 15% and 22%, much faster than most comparable professions.

 Our graduates are prepared for careers as entry-level social workers able to work across client systems as advocates, leaders, and agents of social change.
-BSW trained social workers to make a difference in the lives of clients and communities.
+BSW-trained social workers make a difference in the lives of clients and communities.

 Bachelor of Social Work